Is Reddit Safe? Parental Controls and Monitoring

 Giving your child access to Reddit is like giving them access to everything on the internet — the good, the bad, and the ugly can all be found in this one place.
 Even if your kid is only looking for cat photos and Spongebob memes, there is ample opportunity for them to be exposed to dangerous content.
 Fortunately, Bark can monitor your child’s submissions, comments, and private messages on the platform.
 This includes replies to their comments, which come in as private messages.

+So is Reddit safe for your child?
 Our award-winning monitoring service detects potential issues like cyberbullying, adult content, sexual predators, threats of violence, and more.
 And this is not limited to Reddit — Bark also monitors texts, chats, emails, YouTube, and 24+ social media platforms.
 Sign up today for a free, one-week trial.